TritonDataCenter/smartos-docs/docs/non-interactive-install.md

 ### zpool_layout

 This determines the zpool layout using the `disklayout` tool.
-You can use `disklaout` on a running SmartOS system to preview the layout that will be generated for various disk configurations.
+You can use `disklayout` on a running SmartOS system to preview the layout that will be generated for various disk configurations.

 With each layout, the systemw ill attempt to intelligently assign storage,